w3c/ServiceWorker/explainer.md

 Matching within the cache is similar to the browser cache.
 Method, URL and vary headers are taken into account, but freshness headers are ignored.
 Things are only removed from caches when you remove them.

-You can add individual items to the cache with `cache.put(request, response)`, including ones you've created yourself.
+You can add individual items to the cache with `cache.put(request, response)`, including ones you’ve created yourself.
 You can also control matching, [discounting things](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#cache-query-options-dictionary) such as query string, methods, and vary headers.

-## Other ServiceWorker related specifications
+## Other service worker–related specifications

-Since ServiceWorkers can spin up in time for events, they've opened up the possibility for other features that happen occasionally in the background, even when the page isn't open.
+Since service workers can spin up in time for events, they’ve opened up the possibility for other features that happen occasionally in the background, even when the page isn’t open.
 Such as:

 * [Push](http://w3c.github.io/push-api/)
 * [Background sync](https://github.com/slightlyoff/BackgroundSync)